ElyseAndren/BigQuery/README.md

 # BigQuery

-Useful queries for Google Cloud's BigQuery..
+Useful queries for Google Cloud's BigQuery.

 See the [wiki](https://github.com/ElyseAndren/BigQuery/wiki) for walk-throughs (listed below).